Neela Scribe

 Scribe:

-- Captures key instructions and next steps
+• Captures key instructions and next steps

-- Summarizes changes, concerns, and recommendations
+• Summarizes changes, concerns, and recommendations

-- Organizes information in clear sections
+• Organizes information into clear sections

 How Neela uses Scribe for personalized support

-- Extract the most important points
+• Extract the most important points

-- Organize those points into helpful sections
+• Organize those points into helpful sections

-- Present the summary in simple language
+• Present the summary in plain language

 Privacy, security, and control